Schwitzd/PSRadomWork/.Net/Readme.md

 ## .Net

-* **Get-ClickOnceAppsFolder** - return the app and data folder for the ClickOne applications
+* **Get-ClickOnceAppsFolder** - Return the app and data folder for the ClickOne applications
-* **Get-FrameworkVersion** - get the list of Framework versions installed on the computer
+* **Get-FrameworkVersion** - Get the list of Framework versions installed on the computer